 What Causes Plantar Fasciitis?

-Plantar fasciitis often tends to develop from an aggressive training regimen.
-As with other sports injuries, sudden, steep increases in intensity or distance can cause plantar fasciitis to develop.
-Failing to stretch muscles that become stressed while running may also increase the chances of plantar fasciitis developing.
-Tight calf muscles can put additional stress on the plantar fascia, possibly causing it to tear.
-Runners transitioning from a treadmill to uneven trail terrain may also develop plantar fasciitis, especially with hills.
+Plantar fasciitis often develops from an overly-aggressive training routine.
+Much like other sports injuries, sudden, sharp bursts of intensity or distance can cause plantar fasciitis to develop.
+Failing to stretch muscles that experience stress while running may also augment the likelihood of plantar fasciitis.

-The structure of your foot can also impact your chances to develop plantar fasciitis.
-Both high arches and flat feet increase the chances of developing plantar fasciitis.
-The wrong footwear– either shoes with soft soles or poor arch support– can also cause plantar fasciitis.
+Your foot’s natural structure can influence your likelihood of developing plantar fasciitis, as well.
+Specifically, both high arches and flat feet often enhance the odds of developing plantar fasciitis.
+Incorrect footwear (flip-flops or shoes with soft soles/poor arch support) can also cause plantar fasciitis.

-The most prominent symptom of plantar fasciitis is pain near the bottom of the heel.
-Often, this pain is most intense during the morning, shortly after patients wake up.
-As people with plantar fasciitis begin moving around, this pain tends to become less intense.
-Pain from plantar fasciitis is sometimes absent during intense physical activity, but tends to flare up afterwards.
+The most prominent symptom of plantar fasciitis is a distinctive pain concentrated the base of the heel.
+Often, this pain is most intense throughout the morning, shortly after waking up.
+As people with plantar fasciitis begin to move around, this pain slowly becomes less intense.
+Plantar fasciitis pain is sometimes absent or indiscernible during intense physical activity.
+However, once the exercise winds down and patients cool off, they usually experience a severe flare-up that leaves them in worse pain than before.

-Depending on the intensity of the orthopedic injury and other factors, this pain can range from a minor ache to severe discomfort.
+Depending on the intensity of the orthopedic injury and several other factors, this pain can range from a minor ache to severe, distracting discomfort.

 Orthopedic Sports Medicine Treatments for Plantar Fasciitis

-While plantar fasciitis may not cause searing pain, treating it promptly and efficiently will prevent future issues.
-It can take a long time to fully treat without ample blood flow, so starting treatment early is imperative.
+While plantar fasciitis may not cause searing pain, treating it promptly and efficiently will prevent future problems.
+It can take a long time to fully treat without proper blood flow, so applying treatment early is imperative to recovery.

 At-Home Treatments for Plantar Fasciitis